Frequently Asked Questions

 The PTA sponsors many events and activities throughout the year to enhance the school experience for our students and staff, including:

-*New Student/Kinder Tea *Ice Cream Social *Fall Festival
+*New Student Orientation *Ice Cream Social *Fall Festival *Reflections Art Contest

-In addition, the PTA supports the Science and Computer Labs and the Library with materials as needed.
+In addition, the PTA supports the Science Lab, Computer Lab, Library, and Health Office with materials as needed.

 What time can students be dropped off in the morning?